imwaseem93/learn-agentic-ai-mine/01_ai_agents_first/00_swarm/readme.md

 **1. Prompt Chaining (Chain Workflow):**

 This pattern involves breaking down complex tasks into a sequence of simpler, manageable steps, where each step builds upon the previous one.
 The Agents SDK supports this by allowing developers to define agents that execute specific functions in a predetermined order, ensuring a structured approach to task completion.
+Dsitribution enhances scalability.

 **2. Routing:**

 Routing entails directing tasks to the most appropriate agent based on the task's nature.
 The Agents SDK facilitates this through its handoff mechanism, enabling agents to transfer control to other agents better suited to handle specific subtasks, thereby optimizing task management.
+There will be a "Main agent" that will decide and communicate with related agents which handle routing by handoff mechanism.

 **3. Parallelization:**